Unleash/unleash-proxy-client-js/README.md

 **NOTES: ⚠️**
 If `bootstrapOverride` is `true` (by default), any local cached data will be overridden with the bootstrap specified.
 If `bootstrapOverride` is `false` any local cached data will not be overridden unless the local cache is empty.

+## Manage your own refresh mechanism

+If you do not want to use the internal refresh mechanism provided by the `refreshInterval` or `metricsInterval` options, you can handle it yourself using the public `updateToggles` and `sendMetrics` methods.